th2-net/th2-common-j/README.md

 ## Release notes

 ### 3.21.1
++ Update the grpc-common version to 3.3.0:
-+ Update common version.
-Added information about message timestamp into checkpoint
+  + Added information about message timestamp into the checkpoint

 ### 3.21.0
 + Added classes for management metrics.